Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Conclusions

-Out of all the variable pairs, the CNN still relied on the information of the charged lepton the most, although our results showed that the RGB color scheme successfully combined multiple channels to produce a better overall performance.
+Finally, we studied the importance of each individual variable pair in the 1-jet FNNhs, and found that they had different discriminating power for the three signal classes, with some variable pairs being more suited to picking out certain classes.
+Out of all the variable pairs, the FNNh still relied mostly on the information of the charged lepton, although our results showed that the RGB color scheme successfully combined multiple channels to produce a better overall performance.
 As a final comparison, we also showed that this technique was as good or better than the conventional Bayesian hypothesis testing procedure, without having to worry about binning issues or how to generalize to higher dimensions.

-Even though this study is based upon the specific choice of $1$-TeV mass for the new charged resonance, it can be readily extended to other mass ranges that better meet the current experimental constraints.
-Moreover, more general studies can also be considered, such as including lepton universality violation, non-universal couplings to quark and lepton sectors, different channels other than the LO and NLO process presented here, etc. More generally, the technique we have explored can easily be applied to any hypothesis testing scenario.
-For possible future explorations, inputs of more than $3$ channels and higher-dimensional ``super-images'' would be interesting directions to extend the current approach.
+Even though this study is based upon the specific choice of $4.5$ and $6$-TeV mass for the new charged resonance, it can be readily extended to other mass ranges at future colliders, in which case sufficient event statistics apparently is a critical factor for the success of the NN technique.
+Moreover, more general studies can also be considered, such as modifying the hypotheses (e.g. spin and couplings), analyzing channels other than the 0- and 1-jet processes presented here, or constructing NN's with inputs of more than three channels and higher-dimensional ``super-images.''